-The internal measure is the three-year compound annual growth rate (based on NEPI's history pre-merger and NEPI Rockcastle subsequently) of distributable earnings per share relative to an inflation-linked benchmark.
+The internal measure is the three-year compound annual growth rate (based on NEPI's history pre-merger and NEPI Rockcastle subsequently) of distributable earnings per share relative to an inflation-linked benchmark and the yield on cost for the Executive Director.
 The result, as a percentage, is multiplied with an internal hurdle factor that is 20.